-The stockholders agreement provides that members of the stockholders committee will vote the shares subject to the stockholders agreement in support of the following:

-- A director nominee, initially Mr. Thorpe, designated by the H&F holders, so long as they beneficially own at least 5% of the number of outstanding shares of our common stock and convertible preferred stock.
-The H&F holders no longer beneficially own at least 5% of the number of outstanding shares of our common stock and convertible preferred stock. - Matthew R. Barger, or, unless Mr. Barger is removed from the Board for cause, a successor selected by Mr. Barger who holds Class A common units, so long as the holders of the Class A common units beneficially own at least 5% of the number of outstanding shares of our common stock and convertible preferred stock.
-As of March 31, 2014, the holders of the Class A common units beneficially owned 14% of the number of outstanding shares of our common stock and convertible preferred stock. - A director nominee, initially Mr. Ziegler, designated by AIC, so long as AIC beneficially owns at least 5% of the number of outstanding shares of our common stock and convertible preferred stock.
-As of March 31, 2014, AIC beneficially owned 11% of the number of outstanding shares of our common stock and convertible preferred stock. - A director nominee, initially Mr. Colson, designated by the stockholders committee who is an employee-partner.
+The stockholders agreement provides that members of the stockholders committee will vote the shares subject to the stockholders agreement in support of (i) a director nominee designated by the holders of a majority of the preferred units (other than us) and convertible preferred stock (which are the H&F holders), so long as the holders of preferred units (other than us) and convertible preferred stock together beneficially own at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock, (ii) Matthew R. Barger, or, unless Mr. Barger is removed from the board for cause, a successor selected by Mr. Barger who holds Class A common units, so long as the holders of the Class A common units beneficially own at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock; (iii) a director nominee designated by AIC, so long as AIC beneficially owns at least 5% of the number of outstanding shares of outstanding shares of our common stock and our convertible preferred stock; (iii) a director nominee designated by AIC, so long as AIC beneficially owns at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock; and (iv) a director nominee designated by the stockholders committee who is an employee-partner.
+As of and following the completion of the 2014 Follow-On Offering, the stockholders described in clause (i) no longer beneficially own at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock and our convertible preferred stock.

-Under the terms of the stockholders agreement, we are required to use our best efforts to elect the nominees described above, which efforts must include soliciting proxies for, and recommending that our stockholders vote in favor of, the election of each.
-Other than as provided above, under the terms of the stockholders agreement, the stockholders committee may in its discretion vote, or abstain from voting, all or any of the shares subject to the stockholders agreement on any matter on which holders of shares of our common stock are entitled to vote.
+Other than as provided above, under the terms of the stockholders agreement, the stockholders committee may in its discretion vote, or abstain from voting, all or any of the shares subject to the stockholders agreement on any matter on which the holders of shares of our common stock are entitled to vote, including, but not limited to, the election of directors to our board of directors, amendments to our certificate of incorporation or bylaws, changes to our capitalization, a merger or consolidation, a sale of substantially all of our assets, and a liquidation, dissolution or winding up.
 The stockholders committee is specifically authorized to vote for its members as directors under the terms of the stockholders agreement.